robomeister/acemqcontainer/README.md

 ```
 oc create secret generic <custom secret name for this deployment> --from-file=./setdbparms --from-file=./mqsc
 ```
-In the above example, a customized `setdbparms` and `mqsc` file are collected into the secret.
+In the above example, customized `setdbparms` and `mqsc` files are collected into the secret.
 Again please note the customization file names **must be exactly the same** as the elements in the `data` stanza above.

-You must specify the secret name in the `values.yaml` file with the `configurationSecret` stanza:
+After creating the secret, you **must** specify the secret name in the `values.yaml` file with the `configurationSecret` stanza:

 ```
 # The secret containing server confiration